In this notebook we will do a basic data analysis in R.

 ##

-How did lm put color in the model?
+How did lm put trim in the model?

 We add binary indicators for three of the four color levels.